lucasmodesto/Android-Studio-MVP-File-Template/README.md

 Then it's necessary to restart Android Studio.
 After that, right-click on app folder and go to: new -> other -> MVP Template

+Optionally you can generate the classes in Kotlin language by selecting "Generate files in Kotlin".